iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/NEKO#ΦωΦ_OS.md

 The first appearance of this type of ant can date back to around three hundred years ago.
 Unlike other creatures in the Formicidae family, they have a clear, transparent, almost luminous body.
 On top of that, they are also abnormally intelligent and have a well\-developed social system.
 Pretty magnificent creatures, aren't they?

 **ConneR**<br>
 Crystal Ants are the only type of creature that will "actively" invade the territory of other ants in that habitat.
 Even if their own colonies are already very prosperous, they will continue to exterminate other ants in order to expand their own territory.
 On top of that, they are also one of the very few insect species that knows how to use tools.
-For example, when they detect that their colony is in danger, they will use all kinds of poisonous thorny plants to protect their colony. <br>
+For example, when they detect that their colony is in danger, they will use all kinds of poisonous thorny plants to protect their colony.

 **ConneR**<br>
 This type of ant reproduces at terrifying speeds.
 While not very poisonous themselves, their deadly aggression and intelligence allowed them to overpower everything.
 In a very short time, no other species of ant exist in that habitat anymore.
 They've also ascended to the top of the food chain, having almost no natural enemy.

 **Student A**<br>
 Won't other animals attack them?